llmware-ai/llmware/README.md

 **Sunday, October 6 - v0.3.7**
 - Added new model class - OVGenerativeModel - to support the use of models packaged in OpenVino format
-- Added new model class - ONNXGenerativeModel - to support use of models packaged in ONNX format
+- Added new model class - ONNXGenerativeModel - to support the use of models packaged in ONNX format
 - Getting started with [OpenVino example](https://github.com/llmware-ai/llmware/blob/main/examples/Models/using_openvino_models.py)
 - Getting started with [ONNX example](https://github.com/llmware-ai/llmware/blob/main/examples/Models/using_onnx_models.py)